 By Gina Barreca

-Gina Barreca is an English professor at the University of Connecticut and the author of nine books.
+Gina Barreca is an English professor at the University of Connecticut.
 Send comments to email@example.com.